How to Pay Off Your Mortgage Early

-If you're determined to say goodbye to your mortgage before your loan ends, here are five ways people pay off their mortgage early and shave thousands off their interest payments.
+If you're determined to say goodbye to your mortgage before your loan ends, here are five ways to pay off your mortgage early.

 Make One Extra Payment Each Year

 One great way to pay off your mortgage early is to make an extra month's payment every year.
 It will help you pay off your mortgage faster, and chances are, you won't miss that extra payment.
 Try scheduling that payment for a month when you don't have any larger expenses, like summer vacation or during the holidays.